 Under the current criteria for the coronavirus job retention scheme, employers may claim 80% of the normal pay of employees designated as ‘furloughed employees’ up to a cap of £2,500.

 They can also claim the national insurance contributions on that 80%.
 One of the main conditions is that employees cannot be asked to undertake “remunerative work” whilst furloughed.
-HMRC has said that companies caught abusing the scheme will be asked to repay money and is consulting on emergency legislation to make provision for penalties to be applied.
+HMRC has said that companies caught abusing the scheme will be asked to repay the money and is consulting on emergency legislation to make provision for penalties to be applied.

 Employers could also face criminal action under the existing law.
 HMRC is asking furloughed staff to report if they are undertaking work for their employers in contravention of the scheme’s current eligibility criteria.